cstephens0991/PAM_Analysis_Pipeline/markdown/pam_analysis_instructions.md

  - Note: An alternative ImageJ macro file exists called “Contrast_area_quant_black_plates_v2.txt”.
 This file is to be used for analysis of images using the black cell culture plates provided by Sarstaedt (prod.
 No.: 94.6000.014), as the well locations are different from standard plates.

 ![Figure 7: Method for running Macro files in ImageJ](./screenshots/Screenshot_10.jpg)

+When you choose the macro, ImageJ will open a window and prompt you to **choose a folder**, which contains your data.
+There you just have to click on `runs`, and then `Select`, and you're good to go !

  - Note: This macro (and older iterations) require ImageJ 1.53e and Java 1.8.0 to run correctly.
 You can check your version of ImageJ/Java by opening ImageJ and right-clicking on the bottom banner:

  ![Figure 8: Right-clicking the bottom banner of ImageJ will provide the version of ImageJ and Java installed.](./screenshots/screenshot_20.jpg)